SyntaxErrorSolos/IceDiscord/Privacy.md

 Some examples include..

-Without "Message Content", Automoderation wouldn't be possible.
+Without "Message Content", Automoderation & counter won't be possible.
 Without MessageID's, RoleID's and ChannelID's Tickets system and Reaction role won't be possible.
 We will *not* start to store the data *until* you have ran the commands.
 Example, We will not store MessageID *until* you've created a reaction role or tickets system for your Guild

 ### Secure
 Your data is in safe hands and is worthless to any intruder.
-We do *not* store the contents of your message under any circumstances.
-We do *not* share your data with any 3rd party service.
+We do *not* share your data with *any* 3rd party service *unless* stated otherwise.

 **How is my data worthless to an intruder?**

-As stated above, we do not store the contents of your message.
-This leaves the remaining data types.
-None of these are of actual value.
-RoleID is simply referring to the ID of a role, MessageID is referring to the ID of a particular message, UserID is referring to the ID of a user, ChannelID is referring to the ID of a channel.
-Guild invites are only *cached* not *stored in a seperate database* by Ice
+> MessageID
+>
+> RoleId
+>
+> GuildID
+>
+> UserID
+>
+> ChannelID

+Are all IDs that anyone on Discord can access, they provide no real value to any indiviual or company.

+Message Content however, can be of value to an indiviual.
+As stated in the "Why", we only use your message content for AutoModeration & counter.
+Automoderation is not stored in our database, Counting is.
+Counting stores the current count number for a specific Guild.
+Nothing else.

+> Guild Invites

+Guild invites are not stored in our database.

 ### Data Deletion